 Origin matters.
 Start there.

-For a Linea Mini, we tend to reach for East African single origins as a starting point — particularly washed Ethiopians and Kenyan AAs.
+For a Linea Mini, we tend to reach for East African single origins — particularly washed Ethiopians and Kenyan AAs.
 They're expressive.
 They reward the temperature stability the machine offers.
-They produce shots that taste like something you couldn't get anywhere else.
-But this is not a rule.
-It's a bias based on palate.
+But this is a bias based on palate.
 You should develop your own.

 Buy from roasters who publish roast dates.

 This is non-negotiable.
-If a bag shows a "best by" date but no roast date, the roaster is hiding something — almost certainly the fact that the coffee has been sitting in a warehouse long enough to go stale.
+If a bag shows a "best by" date but no roast date, the roaster is hiding something.
 A roast date is the roaster saying: we are accountable to freshness.
 It is the minimum viable signal of quality.
 Anything else is a red flag dressed up in nice packaging.

 Pay attention to the processing method.